-Just like the Big Mac and the Happy Meal are some of the most iconic McDonald’s menu items, so too does the Chicken McNugget fall into this hall of fame.
+Just like the Big Mac, their fries and the Happy Meal are some of the most iconic McDonald’s menu items, so too does the Chicken McNugget fall into this hall of fame.
 We’re so happy to bring you this McDonald’s chicken nuggets recipe.

 They have been around since the late 70s and the recipe has been tried, tested and changed over the years.
 No matter what changes they made, their nuggets always stayed delicious.
 They are crunchy on the outside and soft and fluffy on the inside.
 They have the perfect amount of salt and are fried for the perfect amount of time.